dzervenes/dzervenes.github.io/research-methods/index.md

 ---
 ## Research Methods and Professional Practice

-This e-portfolio is thoughtfully curated to showcase my academic progress during the University of Essex Online Research Methods and Professional Practice module, April 2025.
-Covering a range of topics from research design and literature review to hypothesis testing, ethics, and professional skill development, it reflects the key concepts, skills, and critical reflections I have developed throughout the course.
-This portfolio presents a cohesive narrative of my learning journey, demonstrating how I have applied research principles and statistical techniques in both academic and real-world contexts, while preparing for independent research and long-term professional growth.
+This e-portfolio showcases my academic progress during the University of Essex Online Research Methods and Professional Practice module, April 2025.
+Covering topics from research design and literature review to hypothesis testing, ethics, and professional development, it reflects the key skills and critical reflections I have developed.
+It presents a cohesive narrative of how I’ve applied research principles and statistical techniques in both academic and real-world contexts, while preparing for independent research and long-term professional growth.

 ---